Hearings Division - Home Page

-OAH has submitted a proposed temporary rule to add "extraodinary cause" as a reason for granting a Hearing continuance.
-Click here to read the proposed temporary rule.
-Public comments will be received December 13 through January 17 and a public hearing will be held at OAH, 1711 New Hope Church Road, Raleigh on January 15, 2014 at 10:00 AM.
+OAH has submitted proposed permanent rules to define the methodology for awarding fees and to add additional information on filing fees.
+Click here to read the proposed rules.
+Public comments will be received January 15 through March 17 and a public hearing will be held at OAH February 27, 2014 at 10:00 AM.

 The Hearings Division provides a forum for an independent hearing before an administrative law judge when a dispute with a state agency involving a person's rights, duties or privileges cannot be resolved through informal procedures.
 The statutory procedures governing Administrative Hearings before OAH are found in Articles 3 and 3A of Chapter 150B, the Administrative Procedure Act (APA).
 The regulatory procedures are found in Title 26, Chapter 3 of the North Carolina Administrative Code.

 You may be represented by an attorney at your administrative hearing or you may appear on your own behalf, unless you are a corporation.
 If you are a corporation, you must be represented by an attorney.
 It is up to you to decide whether you will retain an attorney.
 OAH cannot advise you on this decision and cannot recommend an attorney.
 You may not be represented by anyone who is not an attorney.